huangsam/ultimate-python/README.md

 ## Additional resources

-As you start applying Python fundamentals to the real world, read over code examples and project ideas from other well-regarded resources. :earth_americas:
+As you start applying Python fundamentals to the real world, read code examples and project ideas from other well-regarded resources. :earth_americas:

 Here are some GitHub repositories to get started with: